How to avoid food poisoning this summer

 I regularly have to advise my patients with urine infections that they have an E. coli infection, which is responsible for 90% of cases of cistitis.
 But there are numerous strains of E. coli, and some are far more dangerous than others.
 In fact, most of us have E. coli living harmlessly in our guts - although if it gets into your bladder it can cause inflammation and the painful burning of cystitis.

 One of the nastiest varieties - and fortunately one of the least common - is the E. coli O157.
 It's a member of the VTEC family of E. coli - unlike other E. coli strains, these produce poisons (toxins) responsible for much of the damage.
-Some people infected suffer 'common or garden' gastroenteritis, con diarrea, tummy cramps, fever and vomiting for a few days.
+Some people infected suffer 'common or garden' gastroenteritis, with diarrea, tummy cramps, fever and vomiting for a few days.
 But some get more severe inflammation, with bloody diarrhoea and occasionally profuse bleeding due to defective clotting, or kidney failure.

 Of course, we've also had a heatwave this year.
 Add to that the start of the summer holidays, and picnics and barbecues are on all our minds.
 But the average doctor - or professional caterer - is more likely to be worrying about intoxicación alimentaria than salivating over the sausages.
 Because without the right precautions, both treats can have all too unwelcome results.